arve0/master/thesis.md

 Image registration is the process of putting images into the same coordinate system.
 In this context the sources are images from different microscope stage coordinates.
 One way of finding how images are relatively displaced is by using cross-correlation.
-Cross-correlation two images is done by zero-padding one of the images and using the other image as structuring element.
-The cross-correlating $f(x,y)$ by $g(x,y)$ is defined as
+The cross-correlation of two images is the process of zero-padding the one image and using the other image as structuring element.
+Cross-correlating $f(x,y)$ by $g(x,y)$ is defined as

 $$ h(x,y) =  f(x,y) \openbigstar g(x,y) = \sum\limits_s \sum\limits_t
 g(s,t) f(x+s, y+t). $$ {#eq:cross-correlation}

 Here $g(x,y)$ is the structuring element of size $s \times t$ and $f(x,y)$ is the zero-padded image.
-The structuring element in cross-correlation is often called a *template* and the process of cross-correlation is called *template matching*.
+The structuring element in cross-correlation is often called a \kw{template} and the process of cross-correlation is called \kw{template matching}.
 The maximum peak(s) in $h(x,y)$ will be where the template has the best match, which may be in several positions if several matches are made.
 The cross-correlation will be dependent on intensity variations and requires the images to have high entropy to get clear matches.
 E.g., a strictly even